 You may have already heard how, within another 5 billion years, the Sun will become incredibly hot, expand almost until it touches the Earth, and then ‘die’ and become a white dwarf .
 Have you also heard of the ‘faint young Sun paradox‘?
 How the when the Earth was formed, the Sun only provided 70% of the current level of warmth?
 That the Sun has been getting steadily hotter since over the 4 billion years so far and will keep getting hotter all the way to that end 5 billion years from now?
 This leads to two questions:

-- how long until it gets too hot for us?
+- How long until it gets too hot for us humans?

-The ‘faint young Sun paradox‘ reveals the there was so much less heat from the Sun, that it strange that the Earth had any liquid water.
+The ‘faint young Sun paradox‘ reveals the there was so much less heat from the Sun back when life began, that it strange that the Earth had any liquid water at that time.
 How was it not all ice?
 If all else was the same on Earth as today, you would expect temperatures to be average around -60 degrees Celsius (-76 Fahrenheit), which would mean all water would be solid ice.
 Hence the paradox.
 Clearly, not all else was the same as on Earth today, and further research reveals the difference was far more greenhouse gases in the atmosphere.
 It is not only the sun that has been changing, so has the atmosphere also been changing.
 Either as some natural behavior, or just good fortune, the changes to the atmosphere have been compensating for changes in heat received from the Sun.

 The answer to paradox part of the faint young sun paradox, is falling CO2 levels have been reducing the greenhouse effect as the Sun became warmer.
 Greenhouse levels down from those that worked with the far cooler sun of the past, to current levels that work with the Sun of today.
 What is fairly clear from the graph shown here and from the Wikipedia page, is that CO2 is now close to zero, and has little scope for further reduction of CO2 in order to continuing to save us from further increases in the temperature of the Sun.
 Although today, with knowledge of the greenhouse effect, that plants photosynthesise and free oxygen is not natural, and it all follows, but these are not new ideas.
 It turns out this was first proposed as the Gai Hypothesis back in the late 1800s, that some mechanism existed that enabled life to regulate the temperature on Earth.